 Can I settle out of court with the defendant?

 Yes, you can settle out of court with the defendant (or more likely, his malpractice insurance company); in fact, this is how most claims are resolved.
 To win a settlement, though, you are going to have to gather enough evidence to present a credible threat of winning in court should the opposing party refuse to settle.

-You’re Going to Need Someone in Your Corner
+You’re Going to Need a Medical Malpractice Attorney in Your Corner

 Medical malpractice claims tend to be scientifically complex, and many health care providers will fight to the bitter end against a medical malpractice claim.
-That’s OK, because we have seen it all before and we know exactly what to do.
-Contact Brett McCandlis Brown & Conner immediately or fill out our online contact form so that we can schedule you a free, confidential, no-obligation case consultation.
+That’s OK because we have seen it all before and we know exactly what to do.
+Contact the proven Tacoma medical malpractice lawyers at Brett McCandlis Brown & Conner PLLC immediately or fill out our online contact form so that we can schedule you a free, confidential, no-obligation case consultation.